aks861999/Spotify-Sequential-Recommendation-System/README.md

         The Black Keys|||Thickfreakness       (0.9970)
 ```

-These are stylistically adjacent tracks — indie rock / alternative with similar cultural placement — which confirms the embedding space encodes genuine musical context rather than random correlations.
+These are stylistically adjacent tracks, indie rock / alternative with similar cultural placement, which confirms the embedding space encodes genuine musical context rather than random correlations.

 ---